 - Economic, social and health benefits of the on-bridge bike/pedestrian path

 Q: Why does the bicycle/pedestrian path include a movable barrier?

 A: A movable barrier separating the bicycle/pedestrian path from the westbound traffic lanes on the upper deck of the bridge was selected for the project because it provides better protection than would a temporary railing system (K-rail).
-A movable barrier is designed to absorb the impact of a vehicle in the case of an accident and minimize the amount of movement the barrier will experience.
-In addition, the movable barrier will provide the flexibility to accommodate maintenance activities on the bridge while affording maintenance crews positive protection from nearby vehicle traffic.
-In the case of a major accident, a movable barrier allows Caltrans and the California Highway Patrol to respond to an accident.
+The movable barrier is designed to absorb the impact of a vehicle in the case of an accident and minimize the amount of movement the barrier will experience.
+In addition, the movable barrier provides the flexibility to accommodate maintenance activities on the bridge while affording maintenance crews positive protection from nearby vehicle traffic.
+The movable barrier allows Caltrans and the California Highway Patrol to respond in the case of a major accident.

-A: Yes, under certain conditions the path could be closed.
-Maintenance activities, high winds/inclement weather, injury or accident response – these are incidents that could result in the temporary closure of the bicycle/pedestrian path on the bridge.
+A: Yes, under certain conditions.
+Maintenance activities, high winds/inclement weather, injury or accident response are incidents that sometimes result in the temporary closure of the bicycle/pedestrian path on the bridge.

 Q: What happens if there is an accident or a disabled vehicle on the bridge?

-A: An incident response plan is being developed for this project.
-The plan will detail how the various agencies involved will respond to an incident and what type of equipment will need to be available at either end of the bridge, or on the bridge, in order to be able to respond to an incident as quickly as possible.
-It is envisioned that emergency response personnel with some basic emergency equipment will be staged at both ends of the bridge, ready to respond to an incident and address the situation until additional response units arrive on scene.
-If an incident requiring response were to occur on the westbound portion of the bridge (upper deck), it is envisioned that emergency personnel could use the bicycle/pedestrian path to reach the scene and render assistance.
+A: Emergency response personnel with some basic emergency equipment are staged at both ends of the bridge, ready to respond to an incident and address the situation until additional response units arrive on scene.
+If an incident requiring response were to occur on the westbound portion of the bridge (upper deck), emergency personnel can use the bicycle/pedestrian path to reach the scene and render assistance.